run Documentation

 Functions inherit the caller environment.
 Two key variables affect run itself:

 RUN_SHELL— override the default shell for execution.
-Defaults toshon Unix/macOS,pwsh(orpowershell) on Windows.RUN_MCP_OUTPUT_DIR— directory for MCP output files when responses are truncated.
+Defaults tobashon Unix/macOS (falls back toshif bash is not available),pwsh(orpowershell) on Windows.RUN_MCP_OUTPUT_DIR— directory for MCP output files when responses are truncated.

 Runfile scope